KCCG/wrangling-genomics/_episodes/03-trimming.md

 > But don't feel too bad about having another peek if necessary.
 >
 >> ## Solution
+>> Note that here I am defining the work directory as a variable (WORKDIR) rather than as a job instruction (#$ -wd).
+>> That's because I want to define the work directory relative to my home directory, but I can't do that with the job instruction without hard coding the path.
+>> I also wanted to show you an alternative way of handling the work directory issue.
+>> Be aware that job logs will still be output to the directory defined by the job instruction ("#$ -wd" or "#$ -cwd").
 >> ~~~
 >> #$ -S /bin/bash
 >> #$ -N trim_all